frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/grupo-realize.md

 1. Purchase the raw-materials in time, once the requirement is final.
 1. Arrange and schedule transportation to deliver the product to the customer.

-They have divided teams based on responsibilities:
+They have divided teams based on responsibilities;

   1. SAC System looks after Customer Service.
   2. Scheduling team manages deadlines.